 Competition and technological changes have substantially altered how voice service is provided to consumers.
 Package plans that include landline telephone and DSL, the increased use of Voice-over Internet Protocol (VoIP) and cable modem voice services, and the predominance of cell phones contribute to a more complex world of consumer protection within the telecommunications industry.
 For more information, please see our main Consumer Information page, or contact us.

 Local Phone Service Competition

-Since the Vermont Public Service Board (Board or PSB) opened up Vermont for local telephone service competition, a large number of competitive local exchange carriers (CLECs) have applied for and received authorization to provide service.
-At this time, CLEC service is available only within the territory currently served by FairPoint Communications within Verizon's former service territory.
+Since the Vermont Public Utiillty Commission (Commission or PUC) opened up Vermont for local telephone service competition, a large number of competitive local exchange carriers (CLECs) have applied for and received authorization to provide service.
+At this time, CLEC service is available only within the territory currently served by Consolidated Communications within FairPoint/Verizon's former service territory.
 However, not all licensed providers are offering service within Vermont.
-Please check with the Consumer Affairs & Public Information (CAPI) Division for a list of CLECs that we're aware of that provide service in Vermont.
+A list of CLECs that we're aware of that provide service in Vermont is available for consumers.
 The list is not all-inclusive and CAPI updates the list as more carriers come to our attention.
 Before signing up for service, consumers should thoroughly discuss all rates and terms with the company.

 Do Not Call